63pokupki/yii2-rollbar/README.md

  'log' => [
      'targets' => [
          [
-             'class' => 'baibaratsky\yii\rollbar\log\Target',
+            'class' => \sorokinmedia\rollbar\log\Target::class,
             'levels' => ['error', 'warning', 'info'], // Log levels you want to appear in Rollbar

             // It is highly recommended that you specify certain categories.
             // Otherwise, the exceptions and errors handled by the error handlers will be duplicated.
             'categories' => ['application'],
          ],
      ],
  ],